zakkor/ricem/README.md

 It comes with a bunch of pre-made templates for every distro, so you don't need to specify the path to a config file manually.
 (But you can do that if you have a file that isn't in a template).

+## Disclaimer
+This is pre-release software that was tested only by me.
+It may wipe your whole system or literally kill your cat.

+Look over the source code if you're unsure, and be careful.

 ## Usage
 Create a new theme: